stellalph/14-MVC-Tech-Blog/README.md

 * The application follows the Model-View-Controller paradigm.
 The Model-View-Controller(MVC) framework is an architectural pattern that adheres to the separation of concerns principle.

-* The folder structure for the application will be set up to MVC paradigm.
+* The folder structure for the application will be set up according to this MVC paradigm.

   - The Model - stores data and data-related logic
   - The View - the UI/UX concerns, or what a user will see and interact with.